linode/docs/docs/security/full-disk-encryption.md

 2. Determine the installation media you'll be using to deploy your custom distribution, and take note of its size.
 In this example, we're using Debian's [network boot](http://ftp.debian.org/debian/dists/stable/main/installer-amd64/current/images/netboot/) option.

-## Prepare your Linode
+## Prepare Your Linode for Encrypted Debian Installation

 1. [Create two raw disk images](/docs/migrate-to-linode/disk-images/disk-images-and-configuration-profiles#creating-a-blank-disk) from the Linode's Dashboard:

-    * A disk labelled **Installer**.
+    * A disk labeled **Installer**.
 The size of this disk will depend upon the size of your distribution's installer, but it's recommended to make it slightly larger than the space taken up by the install media itself.
 For this example, the installer disk will be 100MB in size, giving us plenty of room for the Debian network installer.
     * A disk labelled **Boot**.
 This will take up the rest of the free space available on your Linode.

 2. [Create two configuration profiles](/docs/migrate-to-linode/disk-images/disk-images-and-configuration-profiles#configuration-profiles) and disable the options under **Filesystem / Boot Helpers** for each of them, as well as the [Lassie](/docs/uptime/monitoring-and-maintaining-your-server#configuring-shutdown-watchdog) shutdown watchdog under the **Settings** menu.
 Both profiles will use the **Direct Disk** option from the **Kernel** drop down menu: